Subscribe to the Aeclectic email newsletter, and receive a free Tarot eBook!

 The Mythical Goddess Tarot is designed to help you realise your Sacred Feminine Essence, through access to the many faces of the Goddess.
 It's a non-standard deck of 78 cards, with images that are vibrant and full of energy.

-See card images of the Mythical Goddess Tarot
+Card Images from the Mythical Goddess Tarot

-Review by Solandia
+Mythical Goddess Tarot Review by Solandia

 The Mythical Goddess Tarot, the creation of Sage Holloway and Katherine Skaggs, is a transformational deck designed to assist you in realising your true potential, and your Divine Feminine essence.
 It’s a self-contained tarot set, that can be used on its own without a great deal of prior tarot experience.